Functional model

 Parallel displacement

-Opposite displacement
+Opposing displacement

-Alarm on limit violation
+Alarm on threshold violation

 The Easter Egg reveals a beautiful rainbow running light that flows like falling drops of color from top to bottom.
 It is activated when the sensors are moved against each other for several seconds.